lingpy/lingpy/doc/source/tutorial/lingpy.basic.wordlist.rst

     ipa         str                     ipa

 According to this structure, the first column indicates the name which is internally used to address the given datatype.
 The second column indicates the program-internal datatype.
-The third row
+The third row indicates aliases that can be used to address the datatype when using it in calculations.

+.. _harry_potter.csv: examples/harry_potter.csv
+.. _wordlist.rc: examples/wordlist.rc